 Adelaide Cioni works at the intersection of textile, drawing, and performance.
 The constant elements at the core of her practice are drawing and an absence of narration.
 Her research plays with physical perception and mnemonic reactions, to question the conventions that are built around the body and the difficulty to cope with having a specific sex, and to consider what it might mean to translate ourselves beyond our bodies.

 Cioni’s work also utilises decorative patterns to engage with a form of shared non-verbal communication that has existed throughout human history.

-During her residency Cioni will continue working on Ab ovo, her ongoing research project on decorative patterns, and expand it through a connection with music.
-Characterized by repetition, abstraction, and a tendency towards nature, these motifs resemble a process and a gesture that is both repetitive and abstract like rhythm and melody.
+During her residency Cioni has continued working on Ab ovo, her ongoing research project on decorative patterns, expanding it through a connection with music.
+Characterised by repetition, abstraction, and a tendency towards nature, these motifs resemble a process and a gesture that is both repetitive and abstract like rhythm and melody.

 Adelaide Cioni’s residency is supported by Fondazione Memmo.